Yashu16/AI/Project_1_RA/README.md

 - Use `python -m pip` to ensure packages install into the active environment.
 - The `.venv` folder is ignored by Git and should not be committed.

+- Below is explanations of the code and the reasoning behind it, as well as some insights into how the agent works and how we structured the code.

  ## Explanations
  #### Search tool does: